websoket/te-do/readme.md

   //** //******      //******//******
    //   //////        //////  //////
 ```
-Welcome to Te-Do, a simple to-do list app for iOS, named after Tedo Zibzibadze, a Georgian rugby union player.
+Welcome to Te-Do, a simple to-do list app for iOS, named after <a href="https://en.wikipedia.org/wiki/Tedo_Zibzibadze">Tedo Zibzibadze</a>, a Georgian rugby union player.

-When it exists, the main features of it will be:
+Once it is completed, the main features of it will be:

 ### FOSS:
 All code of this project is hosted on GitHub.
 The app is completely free as in freedom, meaning there will not be any charges ever.
 This is as opposed to most popular to-do list apps, which are mostly subscription based.